gatonievas/gatonievas.github.io/research.md

 ---

+## Selected work in progress

+Trade Globalization and the Reduction of Global Poverty (with Kirill Borusyak, Amory Gethin and Xavier Jaravel)

+## Pre-PhD work

 **[Trade and diplomacy Economic determinants of international cooperation agreements and its effect on international trade in the post World War II era: 1945-2022](https://shs.hal.science/halshs-04721902v2){:target="_blank"}**  *with [Antoni Estevadeordal](https://www.ibei.org/en/antoni-estevadeordal_43420){:target="_blank"}*.

 <details>